martin-ueding/thinkpad-scripts/think-dock.1.rst

 onto the docking station.
 It also sets the Wacom input devices to act on the internal screen only.

-It deduces what to do automatically.
-There are three cases:

-display attached and enabled
-    Computer is currently docked and will get un-docked (off).

-display attached and disabled
-    Computer is in the docking station but not docked.
-The script will dock (on).

-display not attached
-    Computer is not in the docking station.
-The script will do all the un-docking actions to make sure that it is in the right state.
+It deduces what to do automatically, if no option is given.
+If it is docked, it will perform the docking action.
+When you pressed the eject button on the docking station, it will un-dock.

+There will be an udev rule installed that will automatically dock it when set onto the station and un-dock when you press the eject button.

 what it does
 ------------